spiderspace/mutable/README.md

-We could try to enable `immutable` globally and opt out on a per-component basis, or vice versa, but this is error prone and adds a lot of mental overhead, because it forces us to think about the objects at the component level, instead of thinking about the objects locally where they're defined.
+We could try to enable `immutable` globally and opt out on a per-component basis, or vice versa, but this is error prone and adds a lot of mental overhead, because it forces us to think about the objects and `immutable` option in each component they appear, instead of thinking about the objects' store types locally where they're defined and relying on types to guide usage.
 If you enable `immutable` globally and forget to disable it in a component where, for example, you use a `WeakMap` in a `writable`, your component will silently fail to react to changes,